dirkwhoffmann/vAmigaTS/FPU/special/README.md

 Load FP0 with special bit patterns for zero, infinity, NaN, etc. For each value, the contents of FP0 is displayed, together with the contents of the status register.

+#### special2-x

+Slightly modified version of special1-x.
+It differs in the point in times when FPSR is read.

 Dirk Hoffmann, 2023